Here’s the incredible setlist from Green Day’s tiny Lollapalooza aftershow

 And then came Basket Case, the album’s biggest hit, inspired by their frontman’s panic attacks, but speaking to wider anxieties and the loneliness and paranoia of modern life.
 Dark stuff, perhaps, but Billie Joe tackled the subject with wit and vim, and Green Day’s anthems offered catharsis, but also a messy good time.
 He wasn’t the first songwriter to be proclaimed as the poet laureate of Generation X – this was the era of Kurt Cobain and Eddie Vedder, the Seattleites giving voice to a seemingly universal anxiety and sense of heaviness.
 But Billie Joe felt no kinship with the grungers, deeming their rock rote and their self-importance alienating.
 His songs were funny, vulgar, touching, and barrelled along at leopard’s pace.

-In the wake of Kurt Cobain’s suicide – which occurred a couple of months after Dookie’s release – Billie Joe Armstrong presented a more upbeat flavour of punk rock hero in a suddenly bleak era.
+In the wake of Kurt Cobain’s death – which occurred a couple of months after Dookie’s release – Billie Joe presented a more upbeat flavour of punk rock hero in a suddenly bleak era.
 In their music videos, which quickly became MTV favourites, he resembled a mischievous kid with a punk makeover, perma-fidgeting and restless-legging in his low-slung guitar stance, eyes huge as an Anime character and mouth caught between a sneer and a snarl – the perfect pint-sized pop-punk heart-throb.

 In the summer of 1994, Green Day joined the line-up of Lollapalooza, alongside Smashing Pumpkins, Beastie Boys and many more – a big deal in alternative rock, helping underground acts to crossover to the mainstream.
 Green Day would prove to be the tour’s breakout stars – an important step in their ascendancy to superstardom.